Let’s start by the beginning: what does VAT stand for?

 No worries though, we’re here to help.

-Made to measure, just for you, a quick guide to filing VAT in Belgium:
+Made to measure, just for you, here is a quick guide to filing VAT in Belgium:

 Let’s start at the beginning: in general, you’re receiving VAT on everything that you sell and you’re paying VAT on everything that you buy.
 The difference between the two goes into the treasury of the state.
 You’re communicating this amount via your VAT return to the Ministry of Finance.